anyangml/machine_learning_projects/dl_teaching/README.md

 ### Structure
 - The original transformer model uses a fix sinusoidal embedding.
-- The model is an encoder-decoder model, which means it has both encodel blocks and decoder blocks.
+- The model is an encoder-decoder model, which means it has both encoder blocks and decoder blocks.
 - In the decoder, there is a maksed self-attention layer and a cross encoder-decoder attention layer.

 <div style="text-align:center">